-Up until now, Squarespace was only a SaaS based content management system (CMS) which offered a designer friendly website builder, blogging platform and hosting service.
+Up until now, Squarespace was only a SaaS based content management system (CMS) which offered a designer-friendly website builder, blogging platform and hosting service.
 Now they’ve dipped into the world of ecommerce with Squarespace Commerce.
 That's why it's time to explore the system with an in-depth Squarespace Commerce review.

 Squarespace Video Preview

 My colleague Stephanie summed up my review in a short video.
 Check it out if you're in a hurry:

 Squarespace Commerce Review: Features

 As a content management system (CMS,) Squarespace has plenty of features (widgets, integrations).
 You can integrate Facebook, Twitter, Instagram and more.
 It is not as robust as WordPress or Blogger, but it’s not lacking in any important functionality.
 As an ecommerce platform, their feature list is growing rapidly, and it seems to focus on the most important elements of ecommerce.